|

 as 12 years are diagnosed with PRA.
 C1 dogs currently passing CERF may not do so

+in the future.
 The remaining 77 ECSs that were reported previously as

 Pattern C now test either Pattern B1 or Pattern A1.
 None of these had a

+diagnosis of PRA on CERF exam.
 Likewise, over sixty dogs that originally tested Pattern B

 now test Pattern A1 with the improved marker test.
+Adjusted Pattern Distributions

 Use of the improved test on all of the ECS samples tested by